Zandario/dmui/dmui.md

 "}
 ```

 Wherever you want an interface element to appear, you simply embed the associated variable.
-(Before `HtmlLayout()` is called, each of the variables is automatically assigned to the html code that produces the desired interface element.)
+(Before `get_html_layout()` is called, each of the variables is automatically assigned to the html code that produces the desired interface element.)
 The special submit variable produces a button that submits the form.
 There is also a reset variable so the user can undo changes and start over.

 Since this is an HTML document, you have to use wherever you want a line break.
 For convenience, we did use a text document (curly braces around the double quotes), so newlines could be embedded directly in the text, but the browser treates those just like spaces.
 You can use any other HTML tricks you want in order to control the appearance.